Seeking Compensation For Civil Rights Violations

 Speak To An Experienced Attorney About Your Rights And Legal Options

-Cheronis, Parente & Levitt LLC proudly represents clients throughout the Chicago area who have been charged with crimes, suffered as the result of civil rights violations, or both.
+Cheronis & Parente LLC proudly represents clients throughout the Chicago area who have been charged with crimes, suffered as the result of civil rights violations, or both.
 To learn how our civil rights lawyers can help you, call us at 312-386-7033 or send us an email.